PRIDE DAY IS ON THE HARBOURSIDE NOT CASTLE PARK

 £5 supporter – discounts at bar and food on site as well as Free bus travel with First Bus Inner Zone on Pride Day.

-£15 Day+Night – supporter benefits and includes entry to the 02 Academy Afterparty headlined by Bright Light Bright Light, you also get free entry to the Queenshilling and the Hush women’s party.
+£15 Day+Night – supporter benefits and includes entry to the 02 Academy Afterparty headlined by Horse Meat Disco and Alison Limerick, you also get free entry to the Queenshilling and the Hush women’s party.

 Super Supporter (VIP) have sold out.